California Water Service Group

 The Committee shall be comprised of three or more directors appointed annually by the Board of Directors on the recommendation of the Nominating/Corporate Governance Committee.
 Each Committee member shall satisfy the independence requirements applicable to directors and audit committee members under the New York Stock Exchange listing standards, as determined by the Board.
 Each member of the Committee must be financially literate, as determined by the Board.
 In addition, at least one member of the Committee must be an “audit committee financial expert,” as determined by the Board in accordance with Securities and Exchange Commission (“SEC”) rules.

 The Committee shall meet as often as necessary to fulfill its responsibilities, but not less than quarterly.
 At least quarterly, the Committee shall hold separate, private meetings with the Company’s Chief Financial Officer and Controller and the Company’s IRPAF.
-At least twice each year, the Committee shall hold separate, private meetings with representatives of the internal audit team.
-At least once each year, the Committee shall hold a separate, private meeting with the Company’s Vice President, General Counsel.
+At least twice each year, the Committee shall hold separate, private meetings with the internal audit manager.
+At least twice each year, the Committee shall hold a separate, private meeting with the Company’s Vice President, General Counsel.
 Each such person shall have free and direct access to the Committee and any of its members.

 The Committee shall meet only if a quorum is present.
 The presence of a majority of the members will constitute a quorum.

 The Committee shall maintain a one-year schedule of future meeting dates including a preliminary agenda for each meeting.
-Final meeting agendas shall be drafted by the Committee Chair in consultation with the Chief Financial Officer, the IRPAF and the internal auditor.
+Final meeting agendas shall be drafted by the Committee Chair in consultation with the Chief Financial Officer, the IRPAF, the internal audit manager, and the Corporate Secretary.

 The Committee shall report regularly to the Board of Directors with respect to its activities.